 We want to emphasize that your guided kayak tour is about so much more than kayaking and even Emerald Cave.
 We’ll visit remote beaches for swimming and sunbathing.
 And the wildlife along the Nevada and Arizona shorelines will give you memories of a lifetime.
 Desert bighorn sheep, falcons, ospreys, bald eagles, and great blue herons will be resting in their natural habitats, making for the perfect photo opportunities.

-Why is Lake Mead’s Emerald Cave Green?
+Why Does Lake Mead’s Emerald Cave Have Green Waters?

 Can You Kayak Emerald Cave on Lake Mead on Your Own?